Photonios/iterm-color-to-gnome-terminal/README.md

 For convenience, both commands can be piped allowing you to the conversion and import in one command:

     $ ./iterm-colors-to-gnome-terminal.py ./mytheme.itermcolors | ./import-gnome-terminal-profile.py

+### Profile name
+By default, the name of the resulting gnome-terminal profile will be the name of the original iTerm2 file, without the extension.
+The resulting profile name can be overriden using the `--profile-name` or `-n` flag:

+    $ ./import-gnome-terminal-profile.py ./mytheme.itermcolors --profile-name "MyColors"